xlucas/heartbleed/README.md

 The command line synopsis is ```ruby src/run.rb <host> [<port>]```

-If the remote host does not appear to be vulnerable, the ouptut will look like this :
+If your server does not appear to be vulnerable, the ouptut will look like this :

 <pre>
 Host server:443 seems safe
 </pre>

-By contrast if the remote host is vulnerable, the ouput will display about 64 Kib of data stolen from memory and shown as a hexadecimal dump.
+By contrast if it is vulnerable, the ouput will display about 64 Kib of data stolen from memory and shown as a hexadecimal dump so you can check if sensible information disclosure could have happened or not.

 <pre>
 Host server:443 is vulnerable!
 Heartbeat response payload :